- This event has passed.

 Yes, there are plenty of picnicking spots.
 Bring a blanket and a picnic, and enjoy your time here.

 Yes, we have food and drink vendors at the field.
-We will notify you of who has pitched up with us when we know more.
-Please keep an eye on this page and on our social media
+Please see the list above.
+Please keep an eye on this page and on our social media for any updates.

 The pumpkins are all edible, but the gourds are not.
 We have a big board up at the field which lists the varieties and whether they are edible or not.